coastalwhite/intro-power-analysis/src/aes/capture.md

 # ...
 Disconnecting from the scope / target
 ```

-Now, we have uploaded our program to the [ChipWhisperer] target board, we start
+Now that we have uploaded our program to the [ChipWhisperer] target board, we
-capturing traces.
+start capturing traces.

 ## Capturing a trace